Unicity/Chimera/classes/Unicity/VLD/README.md

 ### Numbers

-There are two types of numbers: integer and real numbers.
+There are two types of numbers: integers and real numbers.

 #### Integers

-An integer is a number without a decimal point.
+An integer is a number without a decimal point (for the sake of this document).

 ```
 123